maciejkasprzyk/creation-year-estimator/README.md

 # svm-text-year-classification

-This project use SVM machine to evaluate how long ago was the text written.
-As a learning set it uses text with public license.
+## Functionality
+This program takes a text fragment and estimates its year of creation.

+## Kernel
+SVM used as a kernel.

+## Learning set
+Free books from wolnelektury.pl.